 The English Graduate Certificate provides an introduction to the field of graduate studies in English to adult learners who have previously received an undergraduate degree but have not yet received an M.A. or Ph.D. in English.
-It is ideal for secondary school teachers seeking professional development through coursework in literary and cultural studies.
+It is ideal for middle and secondary school teachers seeking professional development through coursework in literary and cultural studies.

 Should certificate students, upon completion of the program, apply and be admitted to Montclair State’s English M.A.
 Program, all 9 credits will count toward the 33 credits needed to receive the M.A. degree.
 All 9 credits will also count as professional development credits for public school teachers.

 For adult learners interested in pursuing further graduate work in English or a related field, the program affords an opportunity to gain sustained, first-hand exposure to what graduate study in English entails today, enabling them to become more informed, more prepared, more competitive, and ultimately more successful as they pursue their educational and professional goals.